William Alexander, 1st Earl of Stirling: Nova Scotia

 In 1621, King James I granted Stirling a royal charter appointing him mayor of a vast territory which was enlarged into a lordship and barony of Nova Scotia (meaning New Scotland); the area is now known as Nova Scotia, New Brunswick, and parts of the northern United States.
 The creation of Baronets of Nova Scotia was used to settle the plantation of the new province, which was later increased (at least on paper) to include much of Canada.

 Stirling was appointed as Secretary of State for Scotland in 1626 and held that office for the rest of his life.
 Lord Stirling's efforts at colonisation were less successful, at least in monetary terms, as his recruitment efforts made unrealistic promises about the new territory and were offered on meager terms.
 He briefly established a Scottish settlement at Charles Fort, later Port-Royal, Nova Scotia, led by his son William Alexander (the younger).
 However, the effort cost him most of his fortune, and when the region—now Canada's three Maritime Provinces and the state of Maine—was returned to France in 1632, it was lost.
 He was unable to obtain from the treasury, in spite of royal support, £6,000 as compensation for his losses.
 He spent his later years with limited means.
 However, Alexander's settlement provided the basis for Scottish claims to Nova Scotia, and his baronets provided the Coat of arms of Nova Scotia and Flag of Nova Scotia which are still in use today.

+In 1624, William Alexander wrote in his Encouragement to Colonies, dedicated to Prince Charles, "these seeds of Scepters have been first from hence sowne in America", laying "the foundation of a Worke".
+He included the advice that colonisers should intermarry to form such "lawful alliances" that by "admitting equality remove contempt".